mbarylsk/oeis/README.md

  * https://oeis.org/A301776 - Prime numbers p with the property that all even numbers n (2 < n <= 2p) are the sum of two primes <= p.
  * Status: approved

+ ## A303603

+ * https://oeis.org/A303603 - Maximum distance between primes in Goldbach partitions of 2n.
+ * Status: under review.

+ ## A303691

+ * https://oeis.org/A303691 - Minimum distance between primes in Goldbach partitions of 2n.
+ * Status: under review.